 Treatment and control

-Pick off affected part of the plant and reduce humidity by increasing space between plants and air movement.
+Pick off the affected part of the plant and reduce humidity by increasing space between plants and air movement.
 Burn plants that are severely affected.

 Avoid overfeeding with a high nitrogen plant feed as this encourages soft lush growth that is more susceptible to attack.
 High potash feeds can strengthen plants.